Man-looking-at-the-camera-through-a-magnifying-glass

 Your ideal customer has to need what you’re offering.

-To convince them, you need to focus on:
+To convince them, I focus on:

 • Your value proposition